 The main body of your cover letter for internship serves as a canvas where you can vividly paint a picture of your relevant knowledge, expertise, and educational background.

-Even if your professional industry experience is limited, don't hesitate to showcase skills you've acquired through previous internships, part-time roles, volunteer positions, coursework, or extracurricular activities.
+Don't hesitate to showcase skills you've acquired through previous internships, part-time roles, volunteer positions, coursework, or extracurricular activities.

 For instance, if you are applying for a reporting intern position, you could elaborate on your leadership skills you've developed in the role of an editor at your college newspaper.